 Some of our vital work includes:

-The recent building of a maternity unit specifically to provide better maternity services for local women and so far we’ve delivered 25 babies.
+The building of a maternity unit specifically to provide better maternity services for local women and so far we’ve delivered dozens of babies.

-Did you know, that 75% of local women deliver their babies alone, usually in their hut?
-In 2013 the infant death rate was 65 per 1000 births.
+Did you know, that 60% of local women deliver their babies at home?
+In 2017 the infant death rate was 33.6 per 1000 births.
 It is 4 per 1000 in the UK.
 Kenya is trying to encourage women to deliver in staffed maternity units and we aim to be part of this change.

 Our charity provides funds and support to: